michal-siedlecki/michal-siedlecki.github.io/README.md

 In Python, `__slots__` is a special class attribute that defines a fixed list of attribute names for instances.
 It is used to reduce memory usage and speed up attribute access by preventing the creation of a per-instance `__dict__`.
 As a result, instances of the class cannot have attributes beyond those listed in `__slots__`.

+### What is Garbage Collector?
+Garbage Collector is a mechanism in Python that automaticaly reclaims memory by deleting objects that are no longer reachable.
+The GC runs automatically during program execution, so you usually don't need to trigger it manually.

+In CPython, memory is managed using reference counding, and the garbage collector helps clean up cyclic references - objects that refer to each other but are otherwise unreachable.

+While you can manually trigger GC using the `gc.collect()` module from `gc` module, it's typically unnecessary and should be done only for a specific reason such as managing performance or debugging memory leaks

+### What is `weakref` module in Python for?
+The `weakref` module in Python allows you tu create weak references to objects.
+A weak reference does not prevent the obect to be destroyed by garbage collector.
+If there are no strong references to the object garbage collector is free to reclaim it even if the weak references exist.

+This is useful for caching or tracking objects without preventing their cleanup.
+For example, `weakref.WeakValueDictionary` can store objects in a way that allows them to be automatically removed when no longer in use.
+Not all objects support weak references. immutable built-in types like `int` and `str` typically do not.